Student Organizations and Other International Law Related Opportunities

 - Vis Moot

-The University of Chicago Law School is accepting applications for the 2014 Salzburg Lloyd N. Cutler Fellows Program.
-Five 2L, 3L, and LL.M students will be selected to participate.
+The University of Chicago Law School is a partner in Salzburg Lloyd N. Cutler Fellows Program since 2012.
+Each year, five 2L, 3L, and LL.M students are selected to participate.
 The Salzburg Cutler Fellows Program brings together 50 of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
 The two-day program examines the most critical issues shaping today’s international law agenda and creates a network of men and women interested in careers in international practice and public service.
 Cutler Fellows are also invited to apply for scholarships to attend seminars in Salzburg, Austria, on topics relevant to their papers and professional interests.

-At the heart of the program is the preparation by each Fellow of a paper, to be submitted in a five-to-eight-page executive-summary form by January 15, 2015, for review by the other participants and a group of outstanding law professors, judges and practitioners.
+At the heart of the program is the preparation by each Fellow of a paper for review by the other participants and a group of outstanding law professors, judges and practitioners.

 What Is the Cost?
 The University of Chicago Law School will cover the cost of transportation and up to two nights of accommodation in Washington, D.C.
 Meals will be provided by the Salzburg Global Seminar.